Graphic Design Track: MFA, MS, & PhD

 - Design education

-Students pursuing a Master of Arts or a Master of Science degree have two separate degree plans to choose from.
+Students pursuing a Master of Science have two separate degree plans to choose from.
 Plan A is more thesis-focused and is considered preparatory for pursuing a PhD.
 Plan B is project-based and aimed at career advancement.

 |Plan A||Plan B|